1. Documentation

 Quick Start With The SDK

-This page walks through a complete BRL ramp end-to-end using @vortexfi/sdk.
+This page walks through complete BRL and bank-transfer-corridor (USD, MXN, COP, ARS) ramps end-to-end using @vortexfi/sdk.
 The SDK is for trusted Node.js environments only.

 Install#